Inference-Time Code Selection via Symbolic Equivalence Partitioning: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated remarkable capabilities across a wide range of tasks, from text summarization to complex reasoning and code generation \cite{chen2021evaluating, openai2023gpt4}.
-To further enhance these capabilities without the prohibitive cost of retraining, inference-time scaling---the allocation of additional computational resources during the inference phase---has emerged as a critical paradigm for complex reasoning tasks \cite{openai2024o1, brown2024large}.
+Large Language Models (LLMs) have demonstrated remarkable capabilities across a wide range of tasks, from text summarization to complex reasoning and code generation \cite{claude26, chen2021evaluating, openai2023gpt4}.
+To further enhance these capabilities without the prohibitive cost of retraining, inference-time scaling, which allocates additional computational resources during inference, has emerged as a critical paradigm for complex reasoning tasks \cite{openai2024o1, brown2024large}.
 Recent studies demonstrate that for logic and code, scaling test-time compute often yields higher marginal returns than scaling model parameters \cite{snell2024scaling}.
 In the domain of code generation, this is commonly realized through ``Best-of-$N$'' methods, where the model generates multiple candidate solutions and a selection mechanism identifies the most promising one.

+The effectiveness of Best-of-$N$ methods depends almost entirely on the final selection mechanism.
+Ideally, correctness would be determined by executing each candidate against a comprehensive suite of ground-truth tests.
+In practice, such tests are expensive to construct and often unavailable at inference time.
+Existing selection methods therefore rely on proxy signals.
+Some methods use LLM-generated test cases to induce execution-based agreement \cite{chen2023codet, chen2025revisit, to-etal-2024-functional}, while others use learned reward models or verifiers to score candidates \cite{ma2024eureka, li2025codeprm}.
+These approaches can be effective, but they often require auxiliary test generation, additional model inference, verifier training, or larger sample budgets, increasing inference-time cost and latency \cite{li2022competition, brown2024large}.

-Prior work shows that correctness is often present somewhere in a diverse set of samples even when greedy decoding fails.
-Methods such as Self-Consistency \cite{wang2022self} and CodeT \cite{chen2023codet} exploit this through agreement-based aggregation, based on the intuition that independently sampled solutions that are correct are more likely to converge on a shared answer or behavior, whereas incorrect solutions tend to exhibit weaker agreement.
-As a result, selecting from a larger pool of $N$ candidates can substantially improve pass rates.
+A common principle behind many Best-of-$N$ selectors is agreement.
+Prior work shows that correct solutions are often present in a generated candidate pool, even when greedy decoding fails.
+Methods such as Self-Consistency \cite{wang2022self} and execution-based rerankers such as CodeT \cite{chen2023codet} and SRank \cite{to-etal-2024-functional} exploit the intuition that independently sampled correct solutions are more likely to converge on a shared answer or behavior, whereas incorrect solutions tend to exhibit weaker agreement.
+However, agreement alone is not a correctness guarantee.
+When a model has a confident but incorrect interpretation of a problem, independently sampled solutions may collapse onto the same wrong behavior.
+In such cases, semantic agreement correctly identifies that the wrong programs are equivalent to one another, but majority selection may still choose the wrong behavior.